Department of Psychology and Communication

 General Education: Social and Behavioral Ways of Knowing

 Principles, skills development, and practical applications of public communication within business and other organizational contexts; emphasis on using media for creating business presentations and on the role of effective communication in career management and civic and community development.
-Recommended Preparation: COMM 101 or COMM 150; COMM 355.
+Recommended Preparation: COMM 1101 or COMM 1500; COMM 3550.
+Typically Offered: Varies.

 The nature of interpersonal communication and gender; identification, interpretation, and analyses of theories that offer explanations of gender and culture in interpersonal interactions.
 Typically Offered: At least once per year.